brendanwallace/hotspot/README.md

 # Heterogeneous Risk Taking in SIR dynamics

+This repo contains the code to run simulations for the paper,

 _Hotspot model shows how location-based superspreading accelerates and reshapes epidemics.
 Wallace, B., Dimitrov, D., Hébert-Dufresne, L., Berdahl, A._.

 ## Contents